 From: Jim Mahler

-Subject: New Adjunct Faculty Healthcare Benefits to Take Effect in Spring Semester! – GCCCD
+Subject: New Adjunct Faculty Healthcare Benefits to Take Effect in Spring Semester! – SDCCD

 I am pleased to report that we recently reached agreement with the District on full implementation of AB 190, the adjunct faculty healthcare legislation that CFT created and lobbied for and was recently signed into law by the Governor.

-1) The eligibility criteria will now be lowered to 40% LED, down from the current 50% LED.
-Qualifying adjunct faculty will need to have completed two consecutive semesters (fall/spring or spring/fall) averaging 40% LED or above Districtwide.
+1) The eligibility criteria will now be lowered to 40% FTEF, down from the current 50% FTEF.
+Qualifying adjunct faculty will need to have completed two consecutive semesters (fall/spring or spring/fall) averaging 40% FTEF or above Districtwide.

 2) Coverage is identical to what is offered to tenured/tenure-track faculty.
-That includes fully paid Kaiser or United Healthcare medical plans, plus Dental and Vision coverage for all dependents.
+That includes the fully paid Kaiser plan, including Dental and Vision coverage, for all dependents.
 United Healthcare plan options are also available to enroll in, but there is a monthly cost associated with most of those.

 3) Coverage for all eligible dependents will take place at the initiation of coverage for the employee.